ServicesWetland Delineations

 April 12, 2023 Preliminary injunction by a federal judge in the US District Court for the District of North Dakota, blocked implementation of the 2023 WOTUS Rule, pending the outcome of the lawsuit filed by the 24-state coalition in the U.S. District Court in North Dakota.
 The lawsuit is led by West Virginia and includes the states of Alabama, Alaska, Arkansas, Florida, Georgia, Indiana, Iowa, Kansas, Louisiana, Mississippi, Missouri, Montana, Nebraska, New Hampshire, North Dakota, Ohio, Oklahoma, South Carolina, South Dakota, Tennessee, Utah, Virginia, and Wyoming.
 Texas and Idaho were previously granted an injunction in March, halting the rule there as well.
 WOTUS definition reverts back to pre-2015 definitions in these states.

 May 25, 2023 Supreme Court ruling in the Sackett v.
 EPA court case (21-454) appears to narrow the definition of WOTUS in regards to adjacency of wetlands and inclusion as jurisdictional WOTUS.
 It is not completely known at this time how the USACE will interpret the ruling in their implementation of the Clean Water Act.
-It appears that Significant Nexus will no longer be used and that ephemeral drains or ephemeral surface connections to downslope waters of the U.S. cut jurisdiction.
+It appears that Significant Nexus will no longer be used and that ephemeral drains are no longer considered waters of the U.S.

 September 8, 2023 EPA published in the Federal Register the final rule conforming key aspects of the 2023 WOTUS Rule’s regulatory text to SCOTUS’s decision in the Sackett case.
 The conforming rule became immediately effective nationwide with an exception for 27 litigating states (see above April 12th action).